|

 In Song Kim (Ph.D. in 2014, Department of

 Politics, Princeton University).
-Associate Professor, Department of
+Associate Professor, Department

-Political Science, Massachusetts Institute of
+of Political Science, Massachusetts Institute of Technology

 |